Guizmoue/Portfolio/README.md

 ## Work Experience
 **Internship @ Sikana (Summer 2023, Paris - FR)**
-- Updating and chaptering of the Sikana video library.
-Video editing and voice-over.
+- Writing educational content on the theme of Chinese culture.
+Updating and chaptering the Sikana video library.
+Video editing and voice-overs.

 **Expert in Chinese linguistics @ Open Bee (Summer 2021, Annecy - FR)**
-- Traditional and simplified Chinese OCR expertise.
+- Working in the Openbee R&D team, collecting and annotating data in Chinese, as part of the development of a specialised OCR for digitising corporate documents.

 ### Contacts
 Email : guilhem.schlosser@gmail.com